Fahd-Har/CW2025/README.md

     4. Implemented the new `onHoldEvent()` method to process the Hold Brick request to the C key.
     5. Update logic by removing board.createNewBrick() and place board.newGame() at the top of the constructor to ensure a consistent, full game state initialization on launch.
+    6. Bound the new LevelUp property to the GUI constructor.
+    7. In `onDownEvent()`, after a brick lands and rows are cleared, a check is performed to see if the level increased.

 - **Main.java**